tillitis/dev-tillitis/hugo/content/devapp/_index.md

 RAM starts at 0x4000\_0000 and ends at 0x4002\_0000 (128 kiB).
 The device app will be loaded by firmware at RAM start.
-The stack for the app is set up by the C runtime `libcrt0` to start just below the end of RAM, and hence grows from the end.
+The stack for the app is set up by the C runtime `libcrt0` to start just below the end of RAM and grows downwards.
 A larger app comes at the tradeoff of having a smaller stack.

 There are no heap allocation functions, no `malloc()` and friends.
 You can access memory directly yourself. `APP_ADDR` and `APP_SIZE` are